 The full ingredient list and measurements are listed in the printable recipe below.

 - Cheese.
-Traditional Cacio e Pepe is made with Pecorino Romano, which is made from sheep’s milk, in contrast Parmigiano Reggiano is made from cow’s milk and has a milder, nutter flavor.
-For our recipe we used a combination of both to get a nuttier and less salty flavor.
-Pre-shredded cheese contains perservatives such as potato starch to prevent clumping so it doesn’t melt as evenly.
+Traditional Cacio e Pepe is made with Pecorino Romano, which is made from sheep’s milk, in contrast, Parmigiano Reggiano is made from cow’s milk and has a milder, nutter flavor.
+For our recipe, we used a combination of both to get a nuttier and less salty flavor.
+Pre-shredded cheese contains preservatives such as potato starch to prevent clumping so it doesn’t melt as evenly.
 Whatever combination you decide on it’s best to grate it yourself.

 - Black Pepper.
 The star of Cacio e Pepe is the fresh cracked black pepper so do not use ground pepper.
-Pepper begins to oxidize as soon as it’s ground, and oxygen reacts with the flavor compounds causing it to lose some of its flavor.
+Pepper begins to oxidize as soon as its ground, and oxygen reacts with the flavor compounds causing it to lose some of its flavors.
 Only freshly cracked black pepper will give you the authentic flavor this dish is named for.
-We used a mortal and pestal to grind our peppercorns but a peppermill would also work well.
+We used a mortar and pestle to grind our peppercorns but a peppermill would also work well.

 Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.